Write a Python program to generate a random number (float) between 0 and n. To work with the following functions, we have to import a random module.

 Python random integer in a range

 The randint() function takes two arguments.
-First argument is the start value, second argument is the stop value.
-Here, the start is 0 and the stop is n.
+The first argument is the start value, the second argument is the stop value.
+Here, the start is 0, and the stop is n.

 rnum = rd.randint(10, 100) print(rnum)